Kranox21/ChannelMachine/ReadMe.md

   - Pack Settings
     - Enable Alpha Channel
       - Will show/hide Alpha Settings
-      - Will determine whether to bake Alphas or not
+      - Will determine whether to generate Alphas or not
       - ‘Note’ baking alpha channels will cost extra storage space and impact extra performance.
       - As of currently if you are trying to export into PNG without Alpha, the baking process will automatically set export write settings to JPG format, To bypass this enable alpha and fill with a blank white texture.
      - Channel Input